Go Bus Transport: Urban Cat

 In July 2013, Go Bus Transport took over the 'Urban Cat' Christchurch urban bus operations of Leopard Coachlines, gaining around 90 buses.

 Hawarden Garage

 Based in Kaiapoi, Hawarden Garage & Transport Co Ltd was bought at the end of 2013.

 Invercargill Passenger Transport

 In April 2014, Go Bus took over Invercargill Passenger Transport, which at that time was trading as Passenger Transport Citibus throughout the southern South Island.

 Johnston's Coachlines

-In August 2016, Go Bus announced that they had acquired Johnston's Coachlines for an undisclosed sum.
+In August 2016, Go Bus announced that they had acquired Johnston's Coachlines for an undisclosed sum from TR Group Limited.
 Johnston's is a tourism-based bus company with depots in Auckland, Christchurch and Queenstown.
 The main purpose of the acquisition was the company's experience in the high-end tour market.
 It was stated that the companies will operate in a parent-subsidiary manner, as Johnston's will retain its own brand and division.
 The purchase did not include Johnston's Gray Line tours.